coarse/Cordillera/README.md

 - Fancy "press to reset, hold for bootloader" reset circuit
 - Unused pins are broken out

+## Dependencies

+Symbols and footprints used are from my [KiCad library](https://github.com/coarse/KiCad-Keeb-Lib)

 ## Notes

 - Due to the design having the USB C connector mounted at the bottom, the design cannot be used on most Alice cases.